 The 2016 City Council Candidate Guide is available below.
 The guide provides general information about elections, qualifications for candidacy, and directions for filing for elective office.
 Printed copies of the guide and required forms are available in the City Manager's Office on the third floor in City Hall.

 The Oregon Secretary of State Elections Division publishes candidate manuals, filing forms, information on State election law, and campaign finance.

-The Oregon Secretary of State's website offers an online voter registration form.
+The Oregon Secretary of State's website offers an online voter registration form and a way to check on or update your registration.
 Voter registration forms are also available at City Hall and the library.